What are Opossums?

 In order to prevent these marsupials from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
 It’s good practice to bring pet food dishes inside at night to avoid attracting opossums and another nuisance wildlife.
 Homeowners should also remove other obvious sources of food and shelter from the property, such as fallen berries and fruits, as well as woodpiles and logs.
 On a nice day, Inspect the outside of the home for holes and access points, such as broken vent covers.

 These marsupials will seek out existing structures such as garages, hollow logs, tree cavities, brush piles or burrows of other animals when looking for a home.
 They prefer environments near streams or swamps but can also live in diverse areas, ranging from arid to moist, wooded to open fields.
-They prefer a home with proximity to food and water.
+They prefer a home with close proximity to food and water.

 Although the lifestyle habits make them seem like prime hosts for rabies, they rarely contract the disease and are even less likely to transmit it.
-However, they can carry a slew of other diseases, such as leptospirosis, tularemia and tuberculosis to name a few.
+However, they can carry a variety of other diseases, such as leptospirosis, tularemia and tuberculosis to name a few.
 They may also become infested with fleas and mites, especially in urban areas.